Terms of Reference

 The Management Team of the practice will be members of the PPG and a clinical and non-clinical manager will attend each meeting.
 Sometimes, for certain agenda items, the PPG may benefit from a particular member or members of the Management Team being present to contribute so this will always be considered where possible.

-Committee members will be elected at an Annual General Meeting to be held in May each year.
-It is expected that those seeking re-election shall have attended at least 50% of meetings during the year
+It is expected that those seeking election shall have attended at least 50% of meetings during the year.

 Agendas for general meetings will be determined by the Chair and Vice-chair.
 Agenda items will be welcomed from all interested parties up to 2 weeks prior to the meeting.